Immigration Law Center, L.L.C.

 By BOYD F. CAMPBELL

-Attorney at Law and Civil Law Notary
+Attorney and Civil Law Notary

-Often, the real issue in a case based upon marriage is not whether the spouse can get the visa, but whether the spouse is eligible to either adjust his or her status in the United States to that of an immigrant, or successfully complete consular processing in a foreign country.
+Often, the real issue in a case based upon marriage is not whether the spouse can get the visa, but whether the spouse is eligible to either adjust his or her status in the United States to that of an immigrant, or successfully complete consular processing for the immigrant visa in a foreign country.
 Currently, there are no immigration benefits for foreign nationals who enter the United States illegally, i.e., "without inspection."
+There is a waiver process, however, and I do handle waiver cases, but they are some of the most difficult immigration cases that lawyers handle and they are very stressful for the lawyer's clients.

 Marriage fraud factors

-Other issues involving marriage revolve around the "marriage fraud factors" passed by Congress in 1986 to discourage "sham" or marriages of convenience to get around the immigration laws and illegally obtain federal immigration benefits.
+Other issues involving marriage revolve around the "marriage fraud factors" passed by Congress in 1986 to discourage "sham" or marriages of convenience to get around the immigration laws and allow foreigners to illegally obtain federal immigration benefits.
+A list of factors that contribute to a determination by a USCIS examining officer that the parties got married to get around the immigration laws follows:

 * Age difference -- 10 years or more.